Authors: Christian Monnin, Dany Théberge, Christine Jeroski

-On November 12, all health regions across Manitoba moved to the critical (red) level, and remained at that level until June 25.
-On June 26, all health regions were moved back to the restricted (orange) level in addition to the easing of restrictions.
-The Province further moved into the caution (yellow) level on August 7.
+On November 12, 2020, all health regions across Manitoba moved to the critical (red) level, and remained at that level until June 25, 2021.
+The Province has since moved through other levels of the response system and is currently in the restricted (orange) level.

-This blog summarizes various measures and restrictions the province has implemented and lifted since November 12.
+This blog summarizes various measures and restrictions the province implemented and lifted for the period of November 12, 2020 to October 29, 2021.

-Effective Friday, September 3, only fully immunized individuals will be able to participate in or attend at the following events/activities/establishments:
+Fully immunized individuals were able to participate in or attend at the following events/activities/establishments:

 - restaurants (indoor and patio dining);